lucaberta/EtherFileCertification/README.md

 # Name: EtherFileCertification

+## Summary

-## Description: Authenticated and validate the upload of file on the ethereum blockchain
+Upload, certify and verify a file on the Ethereum blockchain through a simple web-page.

+#Context
 This script was developped during an Ethereum Hackathon hosted at the Geneva University on the 26 November 2014.

 A contract